 2.2.3 Non-professional Counselors and Advocates

 Non-professional counselors and advocates can provide support and advocacy services without revealing any personally identifiable information to the University.
-Pursuant to the Clery Act and USU Policy 533, non-professional counselors and advocates are required to provide anonymous information that occurred on Clery Geography see USU Policy 533, including incident date, time, and location, to University police, who then file an Incident Report as Reporting Employees to the Title IX Coordinator so that the Title IX Coordinator can track patterns and trends in the University community.
+Pursuant to the Clery Act and USU Policy 533, non-professional counselors and advocates are required to provide anonymized information about Sexual Misconduct that has been revealed to them as having occurred on Clery Geography, see USU Policy 533, including incident date, time, and location, to University Police.
+USU Police must then file an Incident Report as Reporting Employees to the Title IX Coordinator so that the Title IX Coordinator can track patterns and trends in the University community.

 - Sexual Assault and Anti-Violence Information Office (SAAVI) (when conducting services other than therapy services)

 Designated Confidential Resources are required to report to the Title IX Coordinator all information concerning allegations of Sexual Misconduct that are alleged to have been committed by another Designated Confidential Resource.